 Also called turf grass, sod is grass that has been pre-planted into healthy soil.
 It's held together by either its own roots or some other type of thin material.
 Using sod to grow grass is the only reliable method for the Central Florida climate, but in order for the process to work, the sod has to be laid correctly.
 As an Orlando based business, we know the local climate and planting recommendations well.

 Sod is palletized grass, ready for installation.
 Sod is simply "thrown" over a prepared area of ground.
 After that, it needs to be watered and should avoid being walked on for a few weeks until it's established.
 Our professionals at Landscape Supply, Co. cut fresh sod every day to our customer's specifications, and deliver it by the pallet.
 You can also buy FLoratam by the piece at our store.
-Our best sods include Floratam St. Augustine and...[read more]
+Our best sods include Floratam St. Augustine and Empire Zoysia.
+Here are some...[read more]

 Whether you are looking to decorate a new lawn or renovate your old one, laying sod is a painstaking and long process.
 It has a high chance of becoming messy if not handled with utmost care.